Great Outdoors Getaway

 Embark on a cruise to George Washington's estate complete with a narrated riverfront tour.
 You'll pass historic and famous landmarks, including the Washington Monument and U.S. Capitol on the Mount Vernon Sightseeing Cruise, which departs from Washington D.C.
 Once you arrive at Mount Vernon, you will have 4 hours to explore the Estate and walk in the footsteps of our first Commander in Chief and his family.

 • Whether you're looking to unwind with a bottle (or two) or wine, or to sip craft beer, Fairfax County has no shortage of locally made options to satisfy your taste.
 Stroll through the vineyards of our historic wineries or discover your favorite local brew at one of our taprooms.
+Make sure to check out all of our Wineries and Breweries in the area!

 Wineries

 Fairfax County is dubbed the "Gateway to Virginia Wine Country," as it's home to two historic wineries - Paradise Springs Winery in Clifton, VA and The Winery at Bull Run in Centreville, VA.
-These are the closest vineyards to Washington, D.C. and are home to various award-winning Virginia wines.
+These wineries the closest vineyards to Washington, D.C. and are home to various award-winning Virginia wines.
 White or red?
 We say both!

 Breweries